Scorpion-Security-Labs/OpenHashAPI/docs/INSTALL.md

 ### Build the Docker Image

 Next, we can build the image containing the server application and configuration.
-- Ensure you are in the same directory as the `Dockerfile`.
+- Ensure you are in the same directory as the `Dockerfile` or point it to the correct path.
 ```
 sudo docker build -t ohaserver .
 ```